ityonemo/mavis/info/function_deviations.md

 as the former type signature represents that all values are guaranteed to succeed, whereas the later represents that only integers are guaranteed to succeed, a less stringent criterion.

-We do have a "top type" for functions, namely the any function, which is denoted `... -> any()`.
+Erlang does have a "top type" for functions, namely the any function, which is denoted in Elixir as`... -> any()`.
 However, it is important to note that there are cases when it is reasonable to be able to select on an arity-specific top type.
 See the example below.

 ### Nomenclature